Board of Directors

 Stephanie Green is a chartered accountant and a Fellow in the Institute of Chartered Accountants.
 She was an audit partner with KPMG where she practiced for 24 years in public accounting.
 She has extensive experience serving on the boards of not-for-profit enterprises, governmental organizations, and commercial entities.

 Stephanie is a longstanding board member of the David Suzuki Foundation, first on the board in 1994.
 Stephanie rejoined the Board in 2012.
-Stephanie is a member of the Finance and Audit Committee and a member of the Investment Committee.
+Stephanie is a member of the Finance and Audit and Investment Committees.

 Severn Cullis-Suzuki has been active in environmental and social justice since she was a child.
 At 12 years old, Severn closed a Plenary Session at 1992's Rio Earth Summit with a powerful speech to the political representatives.
 Since then she has continued to speak, write and fight for intergenerational justice around the world.
 Severn returned to Rio 20 years later, this time as a Champion for the We Canada movement at the Earth Summit 2012.